What is Data Integrity and Why Should It Be a Priority of Every Data Team?

 Data integrity requires your data to be consistent and accurate at all times.
 For that to happen, the quality needs to be high—your data has to be complete, accurate, available, relevant, timely, granular and trustworthy.

-(No, we’re not naming the seven dwarves; these are just the seven characteristics of data quality.
-For more on this, check out our handy article here.)
+(No, we’re not naming the seven dwarves; these are just the seven characteristics of data quality.)

 However, that alone isn’t going to guarantee data integrity.
 Hence the “mostly”.
 Another factor that plays a role in maintaining data integrity is security.